phpwomen/combell/INSTALL.md

 We are planning to provide a step-by-step guide on how to create a local virtual machine containing the development branch.

-The guide wrap the instruction provided by [Varying-Vagrant-Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV) with whatever is needed to have the virtual machine working.
+The guide wraps the instructions provided by [Varying-Vagrant-Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV) with whatever is needed to have the virtual machine working.

 **Currently working on this:**